-Today's post comes on the tails of a question posed in my private Facebook group for women, Passion with a Paycheck.
+Today's post comes on the tails of a question posed in my private Facebook group for women.
 A member asked, "What do you do when you've lost focus, organization, and interest in your job?"
 I think all of us can relate to this, no?

 Whether we're bored or frustrated with our environment, it's easy to stop caring.
 Work turns into a means to an end - a paycheck that keeps you living for the weekend.